Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 What planet rules Sagittarius?
 Jupiter, the largest planet in the solar system.
 In astrology, Jupiter represents expansion, philosophy, luck, and higher learning.
 It's the planet of "more," which explains a lot about the Sagittarius temperament.

 What stones are associated with Sagittarius?
 Turquoise (the traveller's stone), tanzanite (rare and exotic), lapis lazuli (ancient wisdom), and blue topaz (truth and communication).
 Of these, turquoise is the most iconic for Sagittarius-specific jewellery.
+December actually carries three official birthstones (turquoise, tanzanite and zircon), and the birthstones-by-month guide walks through each one.

 Are Sagittarians really commitment-phobic?
 The stereotype exists for a reason, but it's oversimplified.
 Sagittarius values freedom and growth, which can look like commitment avoidance from the outside.
 But many Sagittarians commit deeply when they find a partner, career, or purpose that continues to grow and evolve with them.
 The issue isn't commitment itself.
 It's stagnation.